MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Update-MgPolicyRoleManagementPolicyRule.md

----
+﻿---
 external help file: Microsoft.Graph.Identity.SignIns-help.xml Module Name: Microsoft.Graph.Identity.SignIns online version: https://learn.microsoft.com/powershell/module/microsoft.graph.identity.signins/update-mgpolicyrolemanagementpolicyrule
 schema: 2.0.0
-ms.prod: governance
 ---

 # Update-MgPolicyRoleManagementPolicyRule

 ## SYNOPSIS
 Update a rule defined for a role management policy.
-The rule can be one of the following types that are derived from the unifiedRoleManagementPolicyRule object: For more information about rules for Microsoft Entra roles and examples of updating rules, see the following articles: This API is available in the following national cloud deployments.
+The rule can be one of the following types that are derived from the unifiedRoleManagementPolicyRule object: For more information about rules for Microsoft Entra roles and examples of updating rules, see the following articles:

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaPolicyRoleManagementPolicyRule](/powershell/module/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaPolicyRoleManagementPolicyRule?view=graph-powershell-beta)

 ## SYNTAX